What is Paleo?

 Some good examples being: dairy, whole wheat foods/empty carbohydrates, grains/legumes/beans, refined sugars, and unhealthy fats.

-- Dairy is extremly tough to digest and it is filled with hormones, which is why it has to be pasteurized, rendering its nutrients less available to us and its sugars less digestible.
+– Dairy is extremely tough to digest and it is filled with hormones, which is why it has to be pasteurized, rendering its nutrients less available to us and its sugars less digestible.
 Extra estrogen (type of hormone) causes things like allergies, eczema, endometriosis, early puberty, early menstruation, menstrual cramps, decreased sex drive, acne, infertility, prostate cancer, osteoporosis, among other problems.
 It is simply not good for us.

 - When people consume whole wheat foods or any other type of carbohydrate for that matter, they spike their insulin levels.
 Higher insulin levels lead to fat storage coupled with the inability to burn it, leads to a negative impact on our body’s regulatory hormones and energy levels, leads to blunt satiety (leading you to eat more of the wrong foods), and causes sugar crashes.